High speed rail project on the hot seat

 And there are revelations the High Speed Rail Authority spent more than $12 million on public relations and many of those contracts going to politically connected consultants.

 "A lot of that PR money has been misspent, in my view, as opposed to spending it on community outreach," said St. Sen. Mark DeSaulnier, D-Concord.

 The authority insists those contracts were for community outreach, still the spending is not sitting well with taxpayer groups.

 "We have suspected all along that the majority of funding spent by the High Speed Rail Authority has been going towards all kinds of things other than actually building a railroad," said Jon Coupal from the Howard Jarvis Taxpayers' Association.

 For every year the high speed rail project is delayed, the price goes up about $2-3 billion.

-high school football, politics, nannette miranda
+sacramento, high speed rail, politics, nannette miranda

 - Family: Children's Hospital calls girl 'dead' 28 min ago